quentin-f451/gd3-coding-starterkit/README.md

 git config --global user.email youremail@gmail.com
 ```

+10. Signup on [Netlify](https://www.netlify.com/) with your Github account.

 Now each of you will get its own version of this repository.

 1. Fork this repository.
 This will create a copy of the repository on your own account.
 For that, click on the `Fork` button on the upper right side of the screen.
 You can keep the default options and click on `Create fork`.